danilo-montes-code/Minecraft-Villager-Trade-Data/README.md

 * ask to write output to a file
 * start menu
     * display all trades
+    * search by item wanted
+    * search by item given
+    * search by profession
     * check for updates
         * update data

 ## Using the script
 Download the code, and in the base directory, create the virtual environment: